opnsense/docs/source/manual/how-tos/ipsec-rw.rst

 ..
 Note::

    For the sample we will use a private ip for our WAN connection.
-   This requires us to disable the default block rule on wan to allow private traffic.
+   This requires us to disable the default block rule on WAN to allow private traffic.
    To do so, go to the **Interfaces->[WAN]** and uncheck "Block private networks".
    *(Dont forget to save and apply)*